interior-castle/nicomachean-ethics/book-2.md

 Whether we feel pleasure or pain on acting tells us about our state of character.
 The temperate man not only abstains from pleasures but is also not pained when doing so — whereas an indulgent man who abstains from pleasure is pained.
 In fact every moral action is thus connected to pleasure and pain, which explains why training from youth in having the right appetites is so important for developing good character.
 It is much harder to act contrary to our passions once they are deeply ingrained.

 The inquiry of ethics, therefore, should include learning when delight and pain are felt rightly and wrongly.
-Politics too is, essentially, entirely concerned with pleasure and pain, particularly the pain of punishment as a deterent to bad behavior.
+Politics too is, essentially, entirely concerned with pleasure and pain, particularly the pain of punishment as a deterrent to bad behavior.

 ## Chapter 4